 - Bacterial vaginosis.

-This infection is also treated with antibiotics.
-Both you and your sex partner need treatment.
+This is treated with antibiotics.
+Both you and your sex partner or partners need treatment.

 - Atrophic vaginitis.